NPE Runn Review

 If, for the sake of consistency, you want all your TREADMILL, ZWIFT & GARMIN speed numbers to match, then perform a calibration of the NPE Runn before calibrating Zwift, like this…

-• Use Zwift/Garmin’s display to show that a correct 5 mph speed (8.0465km/h) is being broadcast by Runn.
+- Use Zwift/Garmin’s display to confirm that Runn is broadcasting a correct speed of 5 mph (8.0465km/h).
 If it’s different, then restart.

 Instead, relying on the Runn’s calibrated speed should mean that your watch and Zwift agree BUT your treadmill’s displayed pace may be different – that’s fine.
 That’s what you want, in my opinion.